 - There may be a reduced risk of rejection, especially if the kidney is donated by a blood relative.

 - A living donor transplant can shorten the amount of time a recipient has to wait to receive a kidney transplant.
 The average wait time for a deceased donor kidney could be three to five years.

 Interested in becoming a Living Donor?

 Get started today by filling out our confidential online health questionnaire.

 Who would be a good living donor candidate?

 Biological siblings generally make the best living donors due to matching.
 However, with the advancements in drugs and treatment for rejection prevention, anyone can be considered a donor if they have a compatible blood type.
-Most healthy individuals between the ages of 18 and 60 are potential donors.
+Most healthy individuals ages 18 and over are potential donors.
 All living donors are evaluated individually.
 You should discuss donation with immediate and extended family members, friends, co-workers, and friends of friends.
 The success of kidney transplants using unrelated living donors is nearly as high as living related donors.